MCP HubMCP Hub

 Purpose

-MCP Gateway enables HTTP+SSE capable clients to interact with MCP servers running on remote machines, addressing deployment scenarios such as running in containerized environments.
+Most MCP servers are designed for local execution.
+MCP Gateway enables HTTP+SSE capable clients to interact with MCP servers running on remote machines.
+This supports deployment scenarios such as running LibreChat in containerized environments where some MCP servers may have limited functionality.
+MCP Gateway allows distributing MCP servers across multiple machines while maintaining seamless connectivity.

 Security Features